 Currently, this feature is supported on the Unusual logon access risk indicator triggered by the Content Collaboration data source.
 If this risk indicator triggered is incorrect, you can report it as a false positive and provide feedback.
 You can also edit a feedback that you have previously submitted.
 Citrix Analytics captures your feedback and validates the predicted information to optimize anomalous behavior detection.

 For more information, see Risk indicator feedback.

-You cannot edit and save a rule if you are accessing Citrix Analytics using Internet Explorer 11.0.
+You cannot edit and save a policy if you are accessing Citrix Analytics using Internet Explorer 11.0.

 If you are accessing Citrix Analytics using Internet Explorer version 11.0, the Citrix Cloud navigation bar fails to load and restricts you from accessing the hamburger menu.